IgorBuchelnikov/ObservableComputations/README.md

 If object reference for which a property value is being accessed is null *PropertyAccessing&lt;TResult&gt;.Value* returns default value of *TResult*.
 You can modify that value by passing the *defaultValue* parameter.

 ## Binding

-Binding class and extention method allows you to bind two arbitrary expressions.
+Binding class and extension method allows you to bind two arbitrary expressions.
 First expression is a source.
 Second expression is a target.
 The complexity of the expressions is not limited.
 The first expression is passed as an [expression tree](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/expression-trees/).
 The second expression is squashed as a [delegate](https://docs.microsoft.com/en-us/dotnet/api/system.delegate?view=netframework-4.8).
 If source expression value is changed, the new value is assigned to target expression:

 ```csharp
 using System;
 using System.ComponentModel;